apollographql/apollo-client/react-docs/source/index.md

 <h2 id="what-it-works-with">What it works with</h2>

-React Apollo provides a idiomatic React API, and is known to work in a straightforward way with many tools used in a typical React app.
+React Apollo provides a idiomatic React API, and is designed to work in a straightforward way with many tools used in a typical React app.
 In particular:

  - It works with React Native out of the box;
- - It can integrate naturally with routers, such as React Router;
+ - It is router-independent so that you can use the library of your choice, such as React Router;
  - Uses Redux internally and you can [take advantage](redux.html) of this, but also can be used with any other client-side data library that integrates with React.

 If you want to use Apollo with a different front-end environment (for instance a different JavaScript framework, or a native mobile app), it is possible too!
 Please check out the links at the top of this document, or head to our [developer site](http://apollostack.com) to get started.